maddyobrienjones/dsp/statistics/3-1-actual_biased.md

 print(pmf3_1.Mean()) #1.024205155043831
 print(biased.Mean()) #2.403679100664282
 ```
 > In comparing the biased and unbiased distributions, there is clearly a large difference.
 In the unbiased, the mean number of children per household is around 1, while in the biased distribution, it is around 2.4.
+The images for the biased and unbiased PMFs are uploaded to the statistics folder of this repository under 'numkdhh_biased.png' and 'numkdhh_unbiased.png' respectively.